Aviral05jain/my-portfolio-MERN/README.md

-# Getting Started with portfolio app
+# Getting Started with portfolio app (for practice)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).